mnlipp/VM-Operator/user-gui.md

 ## Securing access

 As described [previously](./controller.html#display-secretpassword),
-access to a VM's display can be secured by a password.
-If a secret with a password exists for a VM, the password is automatically included in the connection file.
+access to a VM's display can be secured with a password.
+If a secret with a password exists for a VM, the password is included in the connection file.

 While this approach is very convenient for the user, it is not